 Are lithium ion batteries safe in warehouse applications?

 The short answer to this is: Yes, they are safe.
 And safer than lead acid batteries.
 The versions used in forklifts are even safer than the version used in cellphones.
-See this article for a good discussion on lithium ion battery safety.
+See this article for a good discussion on.

 How do lithium ion batteries work?